4chan: /sci/

 /sci/ is 4chan's science and mathematics board.
 On September 26, 2011, an anonymous user on /sci/ posted a question regarding the shortest possible way to watch all possible orders of episodes of the anime The Melancholy of Haruhi Suzumiya in nonchronological order.
 Shortly after, an anonymous user responded with a mathematical proof that argued viewers would have to watch at least 93,884,313,611 episodes to see all possible orderings.
 Seven years later, professional mathematicians recognized the mathematical proof as a partial solution to a superpermutations problem that was unsolved for 25 years.
 Australian mathematician Greg Egan later published a proof inspired by the proof from the anonymous 4chan user, both of which are recognized as significant advances to the problem.

+/soc/

+/soc/ is 4chan's not-safe-for-work social board.
+It was launched in January 2011 after site founder Christopher Poole approved requests to move "rate my looks", webcam and other social threads off the high-traffic /b/ board into a dedicated space.
+Threads on /soc/ commonly feature "rate me" selfie evaluations and location-based posts intended to organize meet-ups.
+Posters frequently swap social media handles or Discord servers despite 4chan's usual emphasis on anonymity.

+On July 21, 2023, an anonymous user posted a link to a self-made free and open source dating app in a /soc/ thread, initially advertising it as an "experimental matchmaking algorithm".
+In May 2024, the app went viral, briefly outranking mainstream apps including eHarmony on Google Play's "Top for $0" dating category despite the app's creator stating "it was only meant to be a meme app".
+Mashable dubbed it "the 4chan dating app", describing it as "an amalgamation of other, better dating apps like Grindr and OkCupid."

 /v/

 /v/ is 4chan's video games board.
 The board has spawned multiple Internet memes, most notably the NPC Wojak in 2016 (derived from the gaming term non-player character to describe those who do not think for themselves or make their own conscious decisions).